caruby/core/doc/sops/change.md

         git merge --no-ff fix-gleason-score

     The +--no-ff+ option writes a merge message to the log, even if the merge is a fast-forward merge.
-    This log entry is helpful for isolating problems that might be subsequently discovered arise from the change.
+    This log entry is helpful for isolating problems that might subsequently arise from the change.

 * Push the changes to GitHub: